ryantd42/NY-Legislative-Git/2023/S1793C-2023/bill.md

-  amended and recommitted to said committee -- reported  favorably  from said  committee and committed to the Committee on Finance -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee
+  amended and recommitted to said committee -- reported  favorably  from said  committee and committed to the Committee on Finance -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee  --  committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee

  AN  ACT to amend the executive law, in relation to the design of uniform standards and conditions relating to the construction and operation of major renewable energy facilities and the review of  applications  for permits  to  develop  such  facilities; and requires the  office  of renewable energy  siting to establish or amend rules  and  regulations pertaining  to renewable energy siting facilities

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Paragraph (c) of subdivision 3 of section 94-c of the exec- utive law, as added by section 4 of part JJJ of chapter 58 of  the  laws of 2020, is amended to read as follows:
   (c)  The uniform standards and conditions established pursuant to this section shall be designed to avoid or minimize, to  the  maximum  extent practicable,  any  potential  significant  adverse environmental impacts AND, TO THE MAXIMUM EXTENT PRACTICABLE, AVOID,  MINIMIZE,  AND  MITIGATE AGRICULTURAL IMPACTS TO ACTIVE AGRICULTURAL LANDS related to the siting, design, construction and operation of a major renewable energy facility.
  Such uniform standards and conditions shall apply to those environmental impacts the office determines are common to each type of major renewable energy facility.
   §  2.
 Paragraphs  (e),  (f),  (g),  (h),  and (i) of subdivision 3 of section 94-c of the executive law are relettered  paragraphs  (f),  (g), (h), (i), and (j) and a new paragraph (e) is added to read as follows:

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD05683-06-3
+  LBD05683-08-3
- S. 1793--B  2
+ S. 1793--C  2

   (E)  IN  ITS  REVIEW OF AN APPLICATION FOR A PERMIT TO DEVELOP A MAJOR RENEWABLE ENERGY FACILITY, THE OFFICE, IN CONSULTATION WITH THE  DEPART- MENT  OF  AGRICULTURE  AND MARKETS, SHALL ENSURE THAT A CRITICAL MASS OF FARMLAND WITHIN THE DESIGNATED REGION IS NOT THREATENED AND ENSURE  THAT SOLAR DEVELOPMENT SHALL NOT GREATLY HINDER THE AMOUNT OF FARMLAND WITHIN NEW YORK STATE AND/OR BE A POTENTIAL THREAT TO NEW YORK'S FOOD SECURITY.
  TWO  YEARS  AFTER  THE  EFFECTIVE DATE OF THIS PARAGRAPH, THE OFFICE, IN